Rights of Employees

 Civil Rights Claims

-The United States Constitution and the New Jersey Constitution provide important civil rights, including the right to freedom of speech, the right to petition the government, the right to freedom of assembly, the right to freedom of association, the right to equal protection of law, and the right to due process of law.
-These rights not only apply to individuals who work for the federal, state, and local government, but to all citizens.
+The United States Constitution and the New Jersey Constitution provide important civil rights at work, including the right to freedom of speech, petition the government, freedom of assembly, freedom of association, equal protection of law, and due process of law.
+These rights apply to all citizens, including ones who work for the federal, state and local government.

 It is important to realize that each Constitutional right is limited.
 For example, these freedoms protect you only from actions by the government; your exercise of these rights cannot unreasonably interfere with someone else's right; and employers still can establish reasonable policies, rules and job requirements, even if they impede on your Constitutional rights.Freedom of Speech

 Under the First Amendment to the United States Constitution, individuals have the right to free speech.
 This means the government is limited in how it can respond to the words you use outside of work and outside of your job duties.
 As an employee, you might have a First Amendment retaliation claim.
 Further, if your employer fires, disciplines or harasses you, or takes another adverse employment action against you because you spoke out about a matter of public concern.

 Not all speech is protected by the First Amendment.
 For example, the speech has to relate to a matter of public concern.
 In other words, it has to be about a matter of political, social or other concern to the community.
 If you work for the government, for your speech to be protected it has to have been made by you as a citizen, rather than as part of fulfilling your job duties.
 Further, in some cases a judge has to decide whether the value of your speech outweighs the government’s interest in providing efficient public services through its employees.Freedom of Religion